wheesir/Exercise-Bike-LCD/README.md

 Imgur Album: https://imgur.com/gallery/aOrw7Yx

-Inspiration and code guidance taken from: https://www.youtube.com/watch?v=emS56uT_-zQ
+Inspiration and some code borrowed from: https://www.youtube.com/watch?v=emS56uT_-zQ

 Bought a exercise bike off Amazon and like most, the display that it comes with is pretty underwhelming.
 I wanted something that showed some different stats as well as the current resistance and some kind of total output for the workout so I could compare them to previous workouts.
 I also wanted an auto-pause since I frequently start a ride and forget something like a water bottle or towel.